 Gravitas was one of the Roman virtues, along with pietas, dignitas, and virtus, that were particularly appreciated in leaders.
 Evidence shows that it was most likely influenced by the Greek virtue of Arete.
 It may be translated variously as weight, seriousness, dignity, and importance and connotes a certain substance or depth of personality.
 It also conveys a sense of responsibility and commitment to the task.
 In the British education system, gravitas was seen as one of the pillars of the moral formation of the English gentleman during the Victorian and Edwardian eras.
 From Wikipedia, the free encyclopedia

 I am noticing a new pattern with a growing number of people I work with.
 Although more clients show up for concerns with their marital situation, anger, and addictive behavior, an increasing number of people are showing up to improve personally or professionally.
-Personal development seems to becoming an increasingly valuable endeavor.
+Personal and professional improvement seems to becoming an increasingly valuable endeavor.
 A “High-Performance Culture” has to do with vision.
 It entails that many, if not all, people within a specific culture hold to this same or similar vision.
 In this case, a collective vision of becoming a high-performance culture through a process of personal and professional improvement.